 –Viviliothiki Lefkas is a historical library founded in 1953 at the Palio Neoklasiko and has more than 60,000 books.

-– Tour the Venetian Olive Grove, a historically unique and living environmental monument that is home to olive trees which were planted in 1684 with the support of the Venetians, who took over the island and wanted to turn the people of Lefkada away from the sea and towards agriculture.
+– Tour the Venetian Olive Grove, a historically unique and living environmental monument that is home to olive trees that were planted in 1684 with the support of the Venetians, who took over the island and wanted to turn the people of Lefkada away from the sea and towards agriculture.
 Here you can enjoy a walk or a bike ride through the everlasting olive trees.

 -Agios Nikolaos Monastery is one of the oldest monasteries dedicated to

 Saint Nicholas.
 Here you will be greeted by a friendly nun who produces a range of honey, oil, and oregano.

 -Panagia Faneromeni is the most important monastery of Lefkada and houses a small ecclesiastical museum with Byzantine icons and other religious relics.

 -Agios Ioannis about 3km from Lefkada Town is the oldest church on the island.
 It is said that Apostle Paul walked here on his way to Rome.